hialin/hial/issues.md

     - diff with assignment of results in variables
 - add tree diff operation

+- ?implement policy(): set on cells and propagated, not set by interpretations
 - ?treesitter representations are too detailed, unsure what to do
 - ?explore python implementation and usage
 - ?search should return all matches embedded in a delegation cell, which has all results